 Spectrum also offers a wide array of DOCSIS 3.1 networks for its users to access Gigabit speeds.
 They have a list of Gigabit cities here.

-Spectrum claims it will offer 1Gbps speeds to all of their customers nation wide by the end of 2018.
+Spectrum claims it will offer 1Gbps speeds to all of their customers’ nationwide by the end of 2018.
 They also say the minimum speed they will offer for any customer is 200Mbpps, but at the same price as their current 60Mbps prices.
 This means many users will have no choice but to upgrade their existing legacy equipment to higher end fully compatible Spectrum modems.

 Now here’s the kicker.
 Spectrum has zero approved modems on the retail list for DOCSIS 3.1.
 Some customers have said the MB8600 has worked for them, while others stated it has not.
-So at this time you basically have no option but to rent a modem from Spectrum if you plan on using their Gigabit speeds.
+So at this time, you have no option but to rent a modem from Spectrum if you plan on using their Gigabit speeds.
 I assume this is a strategic money grab on their end because the MB8600 works fine with Comcast Gigabit and COX Gigablast.

 I will call Spectrum and ask them, but if you have, please let us know in the comments below.